testground/testground/README.md

 > cd $GOPATH/src/github.com/ipfs/testground
 ```

+This command may take a couple of minutes to complete.
+If successful, it will end with no message.

-Test that everything is installed correctly by running
+Now test that everything is installed correctly by running

 ```sh
 > TESTGROUND_BASEDIR=`pwd` testground